 We retain control over the personal data you send us and assume responsibility for its use.
 You can object to its use at any time with immediate effect by notifying us or the Data Protection Officer by email (see imprint for details).

-From Google we use the video platform "YouTube" and the map service "Google Maps".
+From Google Inc. ("Google") we use the video platform "YouTube" and the map service "Google Maps".
 When integrating the YouTube videos on our website, we rely on the data protection-compliant "Shariff Wrapper Plugin".
 This plugin establishes direct contact between "YouTube" and users only when the user actively clicks on a YouTube video and not as soon as the user is on the website.

 Use of Facebook, XING, Twitter and LinkedIn Social Buttons